The Real Brokerage (REAX)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, The Real Brokerage grew its sales at an incredible 167% compounded annual growth rate.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last five years, The Real Brokerage grew its sales at an incredible 160% compounded annual growth rate.
 Its growth beat the average consumer discretionary company and shows its offerings resonate with customers.

-We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-The Real Brokerage’s annualized revenue growth of 73.3% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
+The Real Brokerage’s annualized revenue growth of 69% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+The Real Brokerage Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 18.3% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is healthy and suggests the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 19.9% over the next 12 months, a deceleration versus the last two years.
+Still, this projection is commendable and indicates the market is baking in success for its products and services.

 6. Operating Margin

-The Real Brokerage’s operating margin has risen over the last 12 months, but it still averaged negative 1.1% over the last two years.
-This is due to its large expense base and inefficient cost structure.
+The Real Brokerage’s operating margin has generally stayed the same over the last 12 months.
+The company broke even over the last two years, inadequate for a consumer discretionary business.
+Its large expense base and inefficient cost structure were the main culprits behind this performance.

 7. Earnings Per Share

-In Q3, The Real Brokerage reported EPS of $0, up from negative $0.01 in the same quarter last year.
+In Q4, The Real Brokerage reported EPS of negative $0.02, in line with the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
 Over the next 12 months, Wall Street expects The Real Brokerage to improve its earnings losses.
-Analysts forecast its full-year EPS of negative $0.04 will advance to negative $0.02.
+Analysts forecast its full-year EPS of negative $0.03 will advance to negative $0.03.

 8. Cash Is King

-The Real Brokerage has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 3.7%, lousy for a consumer discretionary business.
+The Real Brokerage has shown poor cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 3.5%, below what we’d expect for a consumer discretionary business.

-The Real Brokerage’s free cash flow clocked in at $8.41 million in Q3, equivalent to a 1.5% margin.
-This cash profitability was in line with the comparable period last year but below its two-year average.
-In a silo, this isn’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.
+The Real Brokerage broke even from a free cash flow perspective in Q4.
+The company’s cash profitability regressed as it was 1.1 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
+Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.

 9. Balance Sheet Assessment

-It was encouraging to see The Real Brokerage meet analysts’ EPS expectations this quarter.
-We were also glad its EBITDA outperformed Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock traded up 5.6% to $3.78 immediately after reporting.
+It was good to see The Real Brokerage beat analysts’ EPS expectations this quarter.
+We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock traded up 1.5% to $2.78 immediately following the results.

 11. Is Now The Time To Buy The Real Brokerage?

-We cheer for all companies serving everyday consumers, but in the case of The Real Brokerage, we’ll be cheering from the sidelines.
+The Real Brokerage doesn’t pass our quality test.
 Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its Forecasted free cash flow margin for next year suggests the company will fail to improve its cash conversion.
-On top of that, the company’s declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, the company’s weak EPS growth over the last four years shows it’s failed to produce meaningful profits for shareholders.

-The Real Brokerage’s EV-to-EBITDA ratio based on the next 12 months is 11.6x.
+The Real Brokerage’s EV-to-EBITDA ratio based on the next 12 months is 6.9x.
 This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are better investments elsewhere.
+There are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.